100 Notable alumni of

 -

-Gerald Lyman Kenneth Smith was an American clergyman, politician and organizer known for his populist and far-right demagoguery.
-He began his career as a leader of the populist Share Our Wealth movement during the Great Depression.
-After the death of Huey Long he shifted away from advocating wealth redistribution towards anti-communism and later anti-semitism, becoming known for far-right causes such as the Christian Nationalist Crusade, which he founded in 1942.
+Gerald Lyman Kenneth Smith was an American Disciples clergyman, politician and organizer known for his populist and far-right demagoguery.
+He began his career as a leader of the Share Our Wealth movement during the Great Depression.
+After the death of Huey Long he shifted away from advocating wealth redistribution towards anti-communism and later anti-semitism, becoming known for far-right causes.
 He founded the America First Party in 1943 and was its 1944 presidential candidate, winning fewer than 1,800 votes.
+In 1947, he founded the Christian Nationalist Party, which would become the Christian Nationalist Crusade, a vehicle that would lead to the emergence of Christian Identity as an organized movement.

 -